 $25.25 ORV "License" – Required to ride on non-private property (eligible county roads, state forest roads in the Upper Peninsula, eligible national forest roads and the frozen surface of public waters).

-$10.00 ORV Trail Permit – Required to operate on state-designated and signed ORV trails, routes and scramble areas (needed in addition to the $26.25 ORV license above to ride trails and routes with an orange triangle.
-Both the license and the permit are required on SOS licensed vehicles to ride trails and also some sections of Routes, ie. on Drummond Island).
+$10.00 ORV Trail Permit – Required to operate on state-designated and signed ORV trails, routes and scramble areas.
+This sticker is needed in addition to the $26.25 ORV license above to ride trails and routes with an orange triangle.
+Both the license and the permit are required on SOS licensed vehicles to ride trails and also some sections of Routes, ie. on Drummond Island.
 If you're riding a street licensed motorcycle on the Michigan ORV trail system...you'll need both ORV stickers beginning April 1.